weld-project/weld/python/numpy/README.md

 operations registered on the weldarray.

 ### Differences with NumPy

+#### Speed and Array Sizes

+In general, Weld is only really useful for arrays with large sizes.
+For arrays with small sizes, you will often find the compilation overhead associated with Weld will be significant as compared to the total runtime.
+In this README, we often give examples with few elements for illustrative purposes, but to see the difference in performance, you should test it on large array sizes.

 #### Compilation Costs
 In general, there is a slight overhead for compiling the Weld IR to LLVM before